EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 This is stronger than relying on FastAPI's in-memory limiter alone.
 Nginx protects the API before Python work is spent, while FastAPI can enforce limits that require knowing the authenticated user.

-Production note: if the provided gateway forwards many users through one source IP, Nginx may see the gateway IP instead of the true client IP.
-In that case, configure Nginx `real_ip_header` and `set_real_ip_from` only for trusted gateway addresses.
-Do not trust arbitrary client-supplied `X-Forwarded-For` values.
+Gateway note: when the provided gateway forwards many users through one source IP, Nginx sees the gateway IP instead of the true client IP.
+Nginx real-IP handling is restricted to trusted gateway addresses only.
+Arbitrary client-supplied `X-Forwarded-For` values are not trusted.

 ## External Services